 As she had already attended two schools in less than two years in Berlin, there was little point moving her again here – the issues mentioned above would continue as it does seem to be a cultural ‘thing’.
 Besides, we’d only have to move her yet again when we leave.
 Home schooling in Germany is illegal so even if that was an option for us, we wouldn’t be allowed to do it.
 So we made the decision that she has always wanted – boarding school in the UK.
 She started there in April 2013.

 Whilst it has been hard, it is the best decision we’ve ever made: academically, personally and in every other way, she is doing wonderfully well there.
-Her confidence and self-belief, so shattered by her school-time here, is being rebuilt by competent and empathetic teachers.
+Her confidence and self-belief, so shattered by her school-time here, is being rebuilt by competent and empathetic teachers who do not bully.